 Unfortunately, I cannot find it here, but as the member stated, the regional manager is vacant.
-For the training position, that cannot be advertised because there are no regional manager positions.
-That cannot be in place until a regional manager steps in.
+For the trainee position, it cannot be advertised because there is no regional manager position.
+That can only be in place until a regional manager steps in.
 I can commit to the House and the member that these positions will be advertised; the sooner, the better.
 Thank you, Mr. Speaker.